FIX: Windows XP Screen Goes Black

 Sometimes your computer actually boots up, but explorer.exe doesn’t start, and all you get is a black screen and your mouse cursor, but you can’t really do anything with the computer.
 At this point, you will need to start up explorer.exe manually.

-1. When at the black screen, press simultaneously on your keyboard Ctrl, Alt and Delete.
-At this point, you will either see Task Manager directly, or a menu offering you to Lock Computer, Shut Down, Change password and Task Manager.
-Whichever it is, you need to open Task Manager.
+1. When faced with a black screen, press Ctrl, Alt, and Delete simultaneously on your keyboard.
+At this point, you will either see the Task Manager directly, or a menu offering options to Lock Computer, Shut Down, Change Password, or open Task Manager.
+Regardless of which one appears, you need to open the Task Manager.

-3. Type in explorer in the text box, and either press Enter, or click OK on your keyboard.
+3. Type ‘explorer‘ into the text box and either press ‘Enter,’ or click ‘OK‘ on your keyboard.
 Everything should be back to normal now.

 Method 3: Boot into safe mode and check the video card driver